-As an ongoing effort to make community engagement more sustainable within our city work and projects, a lot of our community engagement this year has been with our internal advisory board, the Housing Technical Advisory Group (HTAG), and our Beaverton Inclusive Housing cohort, a partnership with Unite Oregon, a community-based, culturally specific organization.
-In order to encourage participation and mitigate barriers, meeting times were adjusted to meet the needs of participants, with evening times being more accessible for participants.
-The cohort was provided stipends for attending meetings and community events.
-In addition, the cohort were provided interpreter accommodations and technology assistance.
+As an ongoing effort to make community engagement more sustainable within our city work and projects, a lot of our community engagement this year has been with our internal advisory board, the Housing Technical Advisory Group (HTAG),

-Since the Mary Ann project was in the construction phase for most of 2021, our efforts were directed towards sharing about this project to the community, through HTAG (a building tour and 1 meeting) and our cohort (1 meeting), and through media press releases and a media day, including outreach to community partners and providers.
-9 members, 5 who identified as Black, Indigenous, or Person of Color, were engaged with the Housing Technical Advisory Group.
-12 members, all which identify as Black, Indigenous, or Person of Color, were engaged with our Beaverton Inclusive Housing cohort.
+11 members, 5 who identified as Black, Indigenous, or Person of Color, were engaged with the Housing Technical Advisory Group (HTAG).
+12 members, all who identify as Black, Indigenous, or Person of Color, were engaged with our Beaverton Inclusive Housing cohort.

-During 2021, the Scholls Ferry project was primarily in its pre-bid phase, which included outreach efforts to MWESB subcontractors, through trade associations and local outreach, direct contact, MWESB consultant-direct contact, pre-bid outreach meetings.
-In addition, this project was presented to HTAG (2 meeting) and the cohort (1 meeting) members, to raise awareness and understanding of this project.
+During 2022, the Scholls Ferry project was primarily in its pre-construction phase, which included outreach efforts to MWESB subcontractors through trade associations and local outreach, direct contact, MWESB consultant-direct contact, and pre-bid outreach meetings.
+In addition, this project was presented to HTAG (1 meeting) to raise awareness and understanding of this project.
 P3 consulting is the strategic outreach consultant supporting this project to assure equity and culturally specific community engagement and communication efforts are being conducted.
+Further outreach efforts were conducted to community partners such as Unite Oregon, Bienestar, Oregon Head Start Association, Virginia Garcia, Centro Cultural, and CPAH to assure equity and community-focused engagement.
+Unite Oregon has been confirmed to lead the community outreach to better understand resident needs and services by building community trust, educating, conducting equitable outreach and engagement, and empowering community leaders.

-With the Elmonica Project, with the support of REACH CDC and Salazar Architects, focus groups were conducted to inform the design of the project to be more equitable and inclusive.
-Community partners, such as Somali Empowerment Circle (9 participants), Bienestar (7 participants), HomePlate Youth Services (6 participants), HTAG and the Beaverton Inclusive Housing cohort (City of Beaverton), were able to bring community members to the table to participate and give their input and perspectives.
+For the Elmonica Project, with the support of REACH CDC and Salazar Architects, focus groups were conducted to inform the design of the project to be more equitable and inclusive.
+Community partners including, Somali Empowerment Circle (9 participants), Bienestar (7 participants), HomePlate Youth Services (6 participants), Community Vision, HTAG, and the Beaverton Inclusive Housing cohort (City of Beaverton) were able to bring community members to the table to participate and give their input and perspectives.
 For the City of Beaverton focus group, 3 members (2 white females and 1 Latinx female) from HTAG and 1 member (non-binary, multiracial and disabled) from the cohort participated.
 For future engagement, more efforts should be made to provide interpreter accommodations to assure more participation from ethnic and cultural groups withing the focus group engagement process.